phocean/TopIcons-plus/README.md

 ## Introduction

 Many applications, such as chat clients, downloaders, and some media players, are meant to run long-term in the background even after you close their window.
 These applications remain accessible by adding an icon to the GNOME Shell Legacy Tray.
 However, the Legacy Tray is hidden until you push your mouse into the lower-left of the screen and click on the small tab that appears.
-TopIcons Plus brings all icons back to the top panel so that it's easier to notice when a new application opens in the background or if one continues to idle after you thought you closed it.
+TopIcons Plus brings all icons back to the top panel, so that it's easier to keep track of apps running in the backround.

 Take a look at TopIcons Plus in action.
 Before installing (standard GNOME Legacy Tray in the bottom left):